The topological complexity of pure graph braid groups is stably maximal: Star graphs and theta graphs

 \begin{remark} One can interpret the theta graph appearing here (up to homotopy) as the configuration space of two unordered points in the quotient $\stargraph{3}/\partial\stargraph{3}$, regarded as a graph with a ``sink'' vertex at which points are permitted to collide \cite{ChettihLuetgehetmann:HCSTL}.
-Although we do not discuss it formally, our strategy is informed by this point of view and its use in \cite{LuetgehetmannRecio-Mitter:TCCSFAGBG}. \end{remark}
+Informally, a deformation retraction is provided by allowing particles to flow down the edges of the graph until at least one reaches the sink.
+The use of graphs with sinks in \cite{LuetgehetmannRecio-Mitter:TCCSFAGBG} inspired some of the ideas in the present article. \end{remark}

 \begin{remark} The same calculation shows that the composite of Lemma \ref{lem:star injective} is trivial at the level of homology.
 Ultimately, it is this fact that forms the obstacle to a cohomological proof of Farber's conjecture for non-planar graphs---see \cite{Knudsen:FCPG} for further discussion. \end{remark}